 Clinical & Classroom Teaching Positions

-The University of Pennsylvania School of Nursing has an immediate opening for a part time Lecturer.
+The University of Pennsylvania School of Nursing has an immediate opening for a full time Lecturer.
+Applicant must have credentials and experience in nurse-midwifery.

-The candidate will teach in the Department of Biobehavioral Health in the School of Nursing.
+The candidate will teach courses in the Department of Family and Community Health in the School of Nursing.
+Some administrative duties will also be assigned.

 Family or Pediatric Advanced Practice Nurses